Professor of

 and Sociology

-He is the author of A Cold War Exodus, about activism to free Soviet Jews, and Tours That Bind, a study of Birthright Israel.
-His work has won awards from the Association for Jewish Studies and American Sociological Association.
+He is the author of the National Jewish Book Award-winning A Cold War Exodus, about activism to free Soviet Jews.
+His first book, Tours That Bind, a study of Birthright Israel, won a awards from the Association for Jewish Studies and American Sociological Association.

 Prof. Kelner has been a fellow of the Hebrew University of Jerusalem’s Institute for Advanced Studies, a visiting scholar at Tel Aviv University, and a fellow of the University of Michigan’s Frankel Institute for Advanced Judaic Studies.
 He has served as a board member of the Association for Jewish Studies and the Association for the Social Scientific Study of Jewry.
 He received his Ph.D in 2002 from the CUNY Graduate Center, which he attended as a Wexner Graduate Fellow.